dsccommunity/xPSDesiredStateConfiguration/README.md

 This configuration will install a .exe package and verify the package using the product ID and package name.

-### Sample1.ps3 installs a package that uses an .msi file.
+### Sample1.ps3 installs a package that uses an .msi file

 This configuration will install a .msi package and verify the package using the product ID and package name and requires credentials to read the share and install the package.